Showing 1 - 1 OF 1

 Call to make an appointment

 If you experience an emergency while in transit to your new duty station, always call your new command to advise them of the situation and to formally request assistance if needed.
 If possible, look for the nearest military installation for assistance.
-If driving, call AAA if you are a member, or ask the local information operator (411) for names and phone numbers of hospitals, road service information, or other travelers assistance organizations.
+Call the 24/7 Military One Source phone line at 800-342-9647 for information on military bases closest to you or when driving and if you are a member call AAA for road service and other travelers assistance information.